 The organization of the paper is as the following.
-In the next section, we review fundamental properties and known results on special generic maps and some other classes of fold maps and manifolds including $7$-dimensional ones admitting them: Corollary \ref{cor:1} is one of most meaningful results with respect to the main theme of the present paper implying that types of fold maps into ${\mathbb{R}}^4$ restrict the differentiable structures of the $7$-dimensional homotopy spheres (the author has obtained before and presented in \cite{kitazawa2} for example).
-The last section is devoted to new algebraic and differential topological results on fold maps on $7$-dimensional closed manifolds and the presentation of new explicit fold maps on these manifolds.
-Theorem \ref{thm:4} is on characteristic classes (1st Pontryagin classes) and Theorem \ref{thm:5} and \ref{thm:6} present a family of new explicit fold maps with information of $7$-dimensional closed and simply-connected manifolds admitting these maps.
-These maps represent specific family of $7$-dimensional closed and simply-connected manifolds Kreck has classified in terms of (co)bordism theory in \cite{kreck}.
+In the next section, we review fundamental properties and known results on special generic maps and some other classes of fold maps and manifolds including $7$-dimensional ones admitting them: Corollary \ref{cor:1} is one of most meaningful results with respect to the main theme of the present paper implying that types of fold maps into ${\mathbb{R}}^4$ restrict the differentiable structures of the $7$-dimensional homotopy spheres.
+The author has obtained this before and presented in \cite{kitazawa2} for example.
+The last section is devoted to new algebraic topological and differential topological results on fold maps on $7$-dimensional closed manifolds and the presentation of new explicit fold maps on these manifolds.